Peterstow

-Peterstow is a village and Civil parish in Herefordshire, England, situated about 2 mi west of Ross-on-Wye on the A49.
+Peterstow is a village and civil parish in Herefordshire, England, situated about 2 mi west of Ross-on-Wye on the A49.

 General description

-Among the general features of the village is the Parish Church, begun in the Norman period contained windows from 13th and 14th centuries; and so too the chancel.
+Among the general features of the village is the Church of England parish church, begun in the Norman period contained windows from 13th and 14th centuries; and so too the chancel.
 The door had a scissor braced roof.
-The tower and spire were 15th c.
-The pulpit was typically for Herefordshire a jacobean example.
+The tower and spire were 15th century.
+The pulpit was typically for Herefordshire a Jacobean example.

 A former Wesleyan Methodist Chapel, and The Common, with a war memorial in the form of a stone cross bearing the village name.
 There is also a pub, the Yew Tree, and a village stores and Post office.
 The village school closed in 1969, and is now a private dwelling.
 The village bakery is a successful business which has a shop in Ross-on-Wye.

-In 1874, a Mr. Thomas Blake gave land for the Wesleyan Methodists to build a chapel.
+In 1874, a Thomas Blake gave land for the Wesleyan Methodists to build a chapel.
 In the simpler architectural style typical of the Primitive Methodists, this was used by the Wesleyans for 50 years.
-The Chapel was bought by the Parish Church in 1924, and used as a church hall until a few years ago.
+The chapel was bought by the Parish Church in 1924, and used as a church hall until a few years ago.
 It was sold because it is not possible to install modern facilities including water supply and drainage.
 It is now in private ownership.

 History

 The name of the village has changed several times during the past 1,000 years.
-The first recorded name Llanpetyr (from 1045–1104) is Welsh.
+The first recorded name Llanpetyr (from 1045 to 1104) is Welsh.
 The name Petrestowe was found in 1278.
 Other variants from 1291 to 1724 are Ecclesiade-Petrestowe; Petrustoye; Petrestowe; and Pitstowe.

 Possibly the earliest record of habitation in the area relates to iron ore smelting in Roman, and possibly medieval times.
-Artifacts relating to this are on display in the Heritage Centre at Ross.
+Artefacts relating to this are on display in the Heritage Centre at Ross.

-In 1100, Henry I set up 3 royal manors in Herefordshire, including the manor of Wilton, which included Peterstow.
+In 1100, Henry I set up three royal manors in Herefordshire, including the manor of Wilton, which included Peterstow.